"...the top chronicler of British comedy..."

-Since 2018 I have been working closely with Tony Slattery: actor, comedian, and darling of Whose Line is it Anyway?
+In 2018 I began working closely with Tony Slattery: actor, comedian, and darling of Whose Line is it Anyway?
 We have toured our spontaneous chat shows and sessions of improvisation, playing the Edinburgh Festival twice; as well as the Bristol Slapstick Festival, the Great Yorkshire Fringe, the Leicester Comedy Festival, and many more.

 As a self-styled stand-up comedian historian, I tour my shows: Oh, What A Carry On!, Christmas Crackers, and Forgotten Heroes of Comedy, which is also the title of my latest book, published by Unbound in October 2021.

 I've been thrilled to work with cruise companies Cruise Maritime Voyages and P&O, producing and presenting a celebration of 60 years of Carry On with Tyler Butterworth, giving talks on such great comedians as Sid James and Marty Feldman, and working with stars of stage and screen including Robin Askwith, Sally Geeson, Jeffrey Holland, Roy Hudd, Valerie Leon, Juliet Mills, and Jacki Piper.